panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-03-14-PMC/2020-03-04-PMC_Summary.md

 Minutes
 -------

-**1. Dates + Draft agenda for the Review meeting in Brussels **
+**1. Dates + Draft agenda for the Review meeting in Brussels**

 No news.
 ESRF will contact our project officer to try to confirm more details for this Review Meeting, which is expected to take place during the last two weeks in June.

 **2. Update on the next Annual Meeting with ExPaNDS**

 There is a meeting between PaNOSC and ExPaNDS scheduled for 04/03/2020 at 15:00h to finalise discussions on this topic.
-There is concern from some at ExPaNDS as the planned dates in November (9th afternoon to 11th) match those of an RDA meeting in Costa Rica, however the position at PaNOSC's PMC is that if possible at all it would be better to keep the current dates.
+There is concern from some at ExPaNDS as the planned dates in November (9th afternoon to 11th midday) match those of an RDA meeting in Costa Rica, however the position at PaNOSC's PMC is that if possible at all it would be better to keep the current dates.

 Florian also confirm that the ESFRI Chair is available to attend the Annual Meeting on 9th November in the afternoon, which would be great.